Best Bets for Breakfast or Brunch Before Heading To The Saratoga Race Course

 Their breakfast items are hearty and all-inclusive: an open faced BLT breakfast; a sausage, mushroom, onion, and horseradish cheddar omelette; banana cream and chocolate chip topped French toast; and two eggs, ham, and asparagus with Hollandaise sauce, to name a few.

 That's right - you can have breakfast right at the track!
-Each day of the summet meet excepting Travers Day you can enjoy a buffet brunch on The Porch of the Clubhouse.
-It costs $18.50 for adults and $9.25 for kids 12 and under, and it's first-come, first-serve.
+Each day of the summer meet except Travers Day and Labor Day, you can enjoy an amazing breakfast on The Porch of the Clubhouse.
+It costs $20 for adults and $12 for kids under 12 years of age, and it's first-come, first-served.
 The best part is you get to watch the horses work out on the track while you savor your breakfast.